Dukka-De-La-Dokka/wordpress-simulocal-docker/README.md

     * Your Email : hoge-at-example.com
     * Search engine visibility : Check
     * Login as 'wp-user' for password 'wp-user'
-8. If you want to change the default max file upload size, please replace `.htaccess` file with the one located at the wordpress folder (close wordpress browser prior to doing this action)
-9. Next time you login, you will be directed to the wordpress regular top page.
+8. Next time you login, you will be directed to the wordpress regular top page.
 If you need to go to the admin console panel, use this url instead
 ```
 http://localhost/wp-admin
 ```